R3TR0Quan/travel-destination-recommendation-sys/README.md

     ```
 ## Our Data

-We sourced data by scraping destination review data from **TripAdvisor**
+We sourced data by scraping destination review data from **TripAdvisor** using a popular web scraping tool, [Apify](https://console.apify.com)
 Here's a breakdown of aome of the main columns we used in coming up with recommendations:

 * `id`: Unique identifier for each item.